samsmith-MSFT/AzDnsSecurityPolicyLab/FILE_OVERVIEW.md

 - **DNS Propagation**: Allow 2-3 minutes for DNS changes
 - **Monitoring**: Logs appear in Log Analytics within minutes

-This comprehensive file overview should help you understand, maintain, and customize the Azure DNS Security Policy Lab according to your specific learning and testing needs.
+This comprehensive file overview should help you understand, maintain, and customize the Azure DNS Private Resolver Lab according to your specific learning and testing needs.